vsariola/sointu/README.md

     out of ports in small intros.
   - **Pattern length does not have to be a power of 2**.
   - **Sample-based oscillators, with samples imported from gm.dls**.
-Reading gm.dls is obviously Windows only, but the sample mechanism can be used also without it, in case you are working on a 64k and have some kilobytes to spare.
+Reading gm.dls is obviously Windows only, but with some effort the sample mechanism can be used also without it, in case you are working on a 64k and have some kilobytes to spare.
 See [this example](tests/test_oscillat_sample.yml), and this go generate [program](cmd/sointu-generate/main.go) parses the gm.dls file and dumps the sample offsets from it.
   - **Unison oscillators**.
 Multiple copies of the oscillator running slightly detuned and added up to together.
 Great for trance leads (supersaw).
 Unison of up to 4, or 8 if you make stereo unison oscillator and add up both left